RyanBram/RPGMDynamicActions/Dynamic Motion/Basic Usage.md

 # DynamicMotion Basic usage [RPG Maker MV plug-in]

-This page is part of the description of the Dynamic Motion plug-in .
+This page is part of the description of the Dynamic Motion plug-in.

 This will introduce you the basic usage of this plug-in.
 You can copy and paste as it is, so feel free to use it.